Last Update: 17-Apr-14 18:13 ET

-- Consumer credit increased by $13.7 bln in January after increasing a downwardly revised $15.9 bln (from $18.8 bln) in December.
-The Briefing.com consensus expected consumer credit to increase by $11.8 bln in January.
+- Consumer credit increased by $16.5 bln in February after increasing a slightly upwardly revised $13.8 bln (from $13.7 bln) in January.
+That was the largest monthly expansion since October 2013.
+The Briefing.com consensus expected consumer credit to increase by $14.3 bln.

-- Consumer credit is a volatile measure that often goes through substantial revisions before the final data are released.
-Any future revisions are unlikely to alter the current double-digit growth trends.
+- Typically, consumer credit is a volatile measure that often goes through substantial revisions before the final data are released.
+The revisions to January, however, were much milder than normal.

 - Revolving credit declined for a second consecutive month.
 Credit fell $2.4 bln to $854.2 bln in February from $856.6 bln in January.

 - Nonrevolving credit increased by $18.9 bln, from $2,256.4 bln in January to $2,275.3 bln in February.
 Nonrevolving credit has expanded for the past 30 consecutive months and 45 out of the last 46 months.

 - Consumer has increased by more than $10 bln per month for 10 out of the last 11 months.